United States v. Archer Daniels Midland Co.

 The United States' charges against ADM were the second round of charges brought as a result of the U.S. Department of Justice's antitrust investigation into the food and feed additives industries.
-The preceding August 1996, the Japanese firms Ajinomoto Co., Inc. and Kyowa Hakko Kogyo Co.
+A few months earlier, in August 1996, the Japanese firms Ajinomoto Co., Inc. and Kyowa Hakko Kogyo Co.
 Ltd. and U.S.-based Korean subsidiary Sewon America, Inc. and their executives agreed to pay more than $20 million combined for their participation in the lysine conspiracy.
 The Department of Justice recovered more than $195 million in fines arising from its investigation.